facebookresearch/FAMBench/README.md

 - This includes benchmarks (runnable on 1 device, multiple devices, clusters) and microbenchmarks

-To get starting running the bencmark suite right away on a V100:
+To get starting running the benchmark suite right away on a V100:

-    TODO: Instructions here to generate the table.
+    cd proxyworkloads/benchmarks
+    ./run_all.sh

 ## The Suite